 It doesn't help that email inboxes have become tremendously crowded in the past few years.
 Most users have multiple email accounts, including one they use for "junk" emails.

 Email marketing is not a lost cause.
-Email marketing is expected to continue growing over the next few years, while also outlasting other digital marketing channels.
+Email marketing effectiveness in 2020 is better than ever, and will continue to grow over the next few years, while also outlasting other digital marketing channels.
 In fact, 59% of B2B marketers say email is their most effective channel in terms of revenue generation.

 According to the Email Statistics Report (2018-2022) published by The Radicati Group, there were more than 3.8 billion email users in 2018.
 This number is projected to keep growing over the next 5 years from there.